tribixbite/awesome/README.md

 *   [cvuchener/hidpp](https://github.com/cvuchener/hidpp) - Collection of HID++ tools
 *   [breach/thrust](https://github.com/breach/thrust) - Chromium-based cross-platform / cross-language application framework
 *   [Distributive-Network/PythonMonkey](https://github.com/Distributive-Network/PythonMonkey) - A Mozilla SpiderMonkey JavaScript engine embedded into the Python VM, using the Python engine to provide the JS host environment.
 *   [Stellarium/stellarium](https://github.com/Stellarium/stellarium) - Stellarium is a free GPL software which renders realistic skies in real time with OpenGL.
-It is available for Linux/Unix, Windows and macOS.
+It is available for Linux/Unix, Windows, macOS and Haiku.
 With Stellarium, you really see what you can see with your eyes, binoculars or a small telescope.
 *   [Linux-on-droid/vendor\_lindroid](https://github.com/Linux-on-droid/vendor_lindroid) -
 *   [activeloopai/deeplake](https://github.com/activeloopai/deeplake) - Deeplake is AI Data Runtime for Agents.
 It provides serverless postgres with a multimodal datalake, enabling scalable retrieval and training.
 *   [rive-app/rive-runtime](https://github.com/rive-app/rive-runtime) - Low-level C++ Rive runtime and renderer